-Combine freerunning skills and boost powers to survive hectic action puzzles in the dangerous ruins of a future city.
+[THIS GAME IS CURRENTLY ON AN INDEFINITE HOLD] Combine freerunning skills and boost powers to survive hectic action puzzles in the dangerous ruins of a futuristic city.
 Discover the truth behind the recent disaster while tracking down a mysterious machine from a fallen civilization.

 The second part of the Gameplay of Ovelia focuses on obstacles and opponents.
 Also, first screen shots shown.